DaC00P/lesson_plan/lesson_plan.md

+# An Introduction to Big O & Algorithms

+### **Instructor Note**
-* **Instructor Note**: This lesson is meant to be taught immediately after students have been exposed to basic function writing and bubble sort on the first whiteboarding day.
+This lesson is meant to be taught immediately after students have been exposed to basic function writing and bubble sort on the first whiteboarding day.
 It is valuable to stop and take questions often from students - many will feel confused and/or overwhelmed after the first whiteboarding day.
-This lesson seeks to enforce why we write algorithms in the way that we do, and why it is important from a computer science standpoint.

-# An Introduction to Big O & Algorithms
+Especially so if they do not have a background in math of computer science.

+### **Class Goals**
+* This lesson seeks to quickly go over what Big O is, introduce students to the notion of time complexity, and show them how to calculate it in Big O notation.
+* Go over linear, constant, and O(n<sup>2</sup>) time complexity.
+* Have students understand enough in order to begin recalling what time complexities they are introducing into their own code.
+* NOTE: This is a lecture & discussion heavy class.
+No question is too simple or stupid today - emphasize this to students at the start of class.

 ## Instructor Talk: What is Big O?
 * Big O, also known as time & space complexity, is a way computer scientists measure how memory efficient or fast an algorithm is as the given input grows larger & larger.